Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry

 induced by the canonical isomorphism $E\oplus F\simeq F\oplus E$ coincides with the canonical commutativity isomorphism only up to a factor $(-1)^{(\rk E)(\rk F)}$.

-To deal with this sign issue, one introduces the graded determinant functor $E\mapsto(\det E,\rk E)$ with values in the Picard category of graded line bundles and modifies the commutativity isomorphism as to satisfy the Koszul rule of signs indicated.
-For the purpose of the present paper, it will however be enough to view $\det E$ as an object in the Picard category $\cP(X)_\Q$ of $\Q$-line bundles on $X$, and we can thus ignore the previous sign issue.
+To deal with this sign issue, one introduces the graded determinant functor $E\mapsto(\det E,\rk E)$ with values in the (non-strictly) commutative Picard category $\cP(X)\times\Z$ of graded line bundles, in which the commutativity isomorphism is modified according to the Koszul rule of signs as above.
+For the purpose of the present paper, it will however be enough to view $\det E$ as an object in the strictly commutative Picard category $\cP(X)_\Q$ of $\Q$-line bundles on $X$, and we can thus ignore the previous sign issue.

-Next, recall that a complex $F^\bullet$ of $\cO_X$-modules is \begin{itemize} \item[(i)] \emph{pseudo-coherent} if it is locally quasi-isomorphic to a bounded-above complex of vector bundles; \item[(ii)] \emph{of locally finite Tor-dimension} if it is locally quasi-isomorphic to a bounded complex of flat $\cO_X$-modules; \item[(iii)] \emph{perfect} if it is locally quasi-isomorphic to a bounded complex of vector bundles. \end{itemize} By \cite[Tag 08CQ]{stacks-project}, $F^\bullet$ is perfect if and only if it is pseudo-coherent and of locally finite Tor-dimension.
-In \cite[Theorem 2]{KM}, Knudsen and Mumford showed that setting